Handy Learning, Inc.

 Young children's hand skills are generally on the decline resulting in fine motor delays and poor handwriting skills.
 Today's children are no longer exposed to activities and toys that develop the musculature, hand structures and precise movements of the hands needed for school success.
-As a result, children are coming into the classroom with delayed fine motor control.
-Yet, curriculum demands continue to increase, thus producing a widening gap between curriculum expectations and developmental readiness.

 The Write Stuff Workshop provides the therapist, educator and parent with a thorough understanding of hand development and its role in the promotion of fine motor skills that lead to handwriting.